josephvusich/udm-route53-ddns/README.md

 > [!CAUTION]
 > _This project has only been tested against UDM 1.x firmware, and is no longer actively maintained.
-For firmware versions 2.x and up, see https://github.com/micahhausler/route53-dynamic-dns instead._
+For firmware versions 2.x and up, see https://github.com/micahhausler/route53-dynamic-dns or https://github.com/nckslvrmn/unifi_ddns_route53 instead._

 # udm-route53-ddns